Digital signage dwell time can make or break your business. No joke.

 In fact, if you’ve got great content that’s useful, exclusive and customer-centered, digital signage dwell time won’t just increase, it’ll transform into customer engagement.
 Which means people pay attention and then act on that discount code, loyalty signup form, or QR-code social media follower invitation you offer them.

 Readability, fresh content and visual appeal seal the deal for digital signage dwell time

 While excellent attention-grabbing content and smart screen location all help you increase digital signage dwell time, there’s more you can do.
 And sure, it sounds like we’re nit-picking here, but these tips factor into your success big time.

 Readability should be at the top of your to-do list.
 The reason’s simple.
 If your target viewers can’t easily understand the basics about a super sale you’ve got going, they won’t turn into spending customers.
 Simply stick to what’s truly important: dates, times, discounts, products.
 Don’t get wordy, either.
 Short, simple, punchy statements do just fine.
 And make sure you showcase your big sale or primary message in your content.
-That means it’s got the center layout zone in your shows or appears two or three times in your playlists.
+That means it’s got the center layout zone in your screen layouts or appears two or three times in your playlists.

 Also, only highlight one sale or promo code per screen slide.
 Slide clutter means mixed messages -and viewers will forget your big sale in the process.
 Making content easy to read and understand keeps viewers focused on your screen – and increases digital signage dwell time.